 Once all the excitement of a proposal dies down it’s time to start thinking about how to have the perfect wedding, whatever your budget.
-There are so many different things that can affect how much your dream wedding costs – with some smart thinking, and great timing, you can have it all without spending a fortune and you won't need to borrow money to cover the costs.
+There are so many different things including wedding invitation cards, dress, food, decoration and others which can affect how much your dream wedding costs – with some smart thinking, and great timing, you can have it all without spending a fortune and you won't need to borrow money to cover the costs.

 Don’t get married on a Saturday

 Everyone wants to get married on a Saturday so you’ll pay more for the pleasure.
 Same venue, same service but the price can be up to 50% cheaper if you do it on a different day.
 That’s particularly so if you also choose to get married out of wedding season (i.e. not May – September).
 For the biggest discounts, get married on a Sunday or in the evening.